 Google Backup & Sync is the recent combination of Google Drive and Google Photos Desktop Uploader into one product.
 Since Google Photos is using Google Drive storage space, it makes complete sense to combine both into one application.
 It surprises me however, how much both Google and Microsoft are copying Apple when it comes to managing people’s media.
 The much publicized iCloud feature that synchronizes media on all your Apple devices has just showed up in Google….but a bit different and still confusing and difficult to set up.
 Now you can synchronize multiple devices with your Google Drive storage space.
 Should you do it?
 My answer is no…for the most part!
 However, you can use Google Backup & Sync in a very useful way.

 One of my complaints about social media platforms and people who use them is that they post tons of terrible pictures.
 I don’t mean badly composed pictures but rather lots of similar pictures from the same event.
 Instead of picking one or two great pictures they post one hundred almost similar.
 I am a big proponent of only sharing few selected photos that actually say something.
-So here is how you can automatically upload selected photos to Google Photos using Google Backup and Sync utility.
+So here is how you can automatically upload selected photos to Google Photos using Google Backup and Sync computer program.

 Pick your favorite pictures.
 Picking favorite photos varies depending on the software you use.
 In Picasa for example, you can star the photos and in Lightroom you can flag them or assign stars or a color to them.
 The point is that you want to establish a folder where only your favorite pictures go.
 Not all your pictures, but the best ones.
 I put all my favorite photos in the EXPORT/FAMILY folder.